teampl4y4/ml/README.md

 We can use this document to easily communicate needs for setting up dev environments and 'gotchas'

+You will need the following components already installed on your machine:
+- php 5.4+
+- mysql
+- git (with github username configuration)
+- phpmemcache

 1) Installing
 ----------------------------------
 Create a new folder, empty that you will house the project in.
 Then run the following commands: